Main concerns of simple yoga (5)

 with a small muscular effort

-The third concern of simple yoga
+The third main concern of simple yoga

-Straightening your backbone as well as you can with a small muscular effort is natural and nearly effortless.
-You straighten your backbone as well as you can with a small muscular effort during many of the actions that you do ordinarily.
+1 Straightening your backbone as well as you can with a small muscular effort is natural and nearly effortless.
+You straighten your backbone as well as you can with a small muscular effort during many of the actions you do ordinarily.

 Straightening your backbone as well as you can with a small muscular effort for even a moment is beneficial.
-Straightening your backbone as well as you can with a small muscular effort frees your abdomen and chest from [conflicting] muscular tensions and [allows] your breathing to be free and to become more thorough.

-3 Your backbone remains flexible and you can move any other part of your body while you’re straightening your backbone as well as you can with a small muscular effort.
+3 Your backbone remains flexible and you can move any part of your body while you’re straightening your backbone as well as you can with a small muscular effort.
 Straightening your backbone as well as you can with a small muscular effort does not interfere with your freedom to move any other part of your body.

 Don’t think that you need to become still to straighten your backbone.
-You can straighten your backbone as well as you can with a small muscular effort while you’re moving as easily as you can straighten your backbone as well as you can with a small muscular effort while you’re still.
+You can straighten your backbone with a small muscular effort while you’re moving as easily as you can straighten your backbone with a small muscular effort when you remain still.

 Any level of your backbone might straighten spontaneously before the other levels.

-Straightening your backbone as well as you can with a small muscular effort straightens your entire backbone to some degree and in time straightens excessive curves of your backbone naturally and nearly effortlessly.
+Straightening your backbone as well as you can with a small muscular effort straightens your entire backbone to some degree and in time straightens any excessive curves of your backbone naturally and nearly effortlessly.

 5 Straightening your backbone as well as you can with a small muscular effort should always be comfortable.
-If your experience of straightening your backbone is not comfortable, move your body for your position to become comfortable or rest for a while.
+If your experience of straightening your backbone is not comfortable move your body for your position to become comfortable or rest for a while.

 Don’t try to cause unusual feelings inside your body and don’t be concerned with unusual feelings that occur if they’re not uncomfortable.
 If you feel or hear the motion of fluid or air inside your body, observe its relation to the inhalations and exhalations of your breathing.
 If the motion of fluid or air occurs during both the inhalations and exhalations of your breathing, it might be caused by exerting excessive muscular effort or holding a mistaken position of your body.
 Exert less muscular effort or improve the position of your body, or move or rest for a while.
 If the motion of fluid or air occurs during either the inhalations or the exhalations but not during both, and if it continues for only a few cycles of your breathing, then it might be an effect of tensions relaxing beneficially like they do ordinarily.

-6 If you don’t straighten your backbone as well as you can you might not exert enough muscular effort to support your body upright with normal stability and control.
+6 Your backbone might not straighten naturally when you don’t intend to straighten it.
+If you don’t straighten your backbone as well as you can you might not exert enough muscular effort to support your body upright with normal stability and control.
 You might not straighten your backbone as well as you do ordinarily.

 7 You need only a little energy or strength in the muscles that adjoin your backbone to straighten your backbone as well as you can with a small muscular effort.